 Learn about your target market

-Possibly one of the worst pitfalls of starting a business is when people stubbornly stick to an ideal or a dream that only fits their own perception of what is needed in any designated industry.
+Possibly one of the worst pitfalls of starting a business is when people stubbornly stick to an idea or a dream that only fits their own perception of what is needed in any designated industry.
 While you may be right to a certain extent in recognizing a gap in the market, how you fill it will determine if you succeed or fail in the first few months of launching your brand.

 Make sure to conduct thorough market research in any way available to you, to gain insight into what your target audience needs, how they already communicate with your competitors, and where you can position yourself to stand out.
 A successful business is one that is memorable and relatable above all, the rest can be adapted on the go.